Table of Contents

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 - Dosha effect: Balances Vata, Pitta, and Kapha

 - Srotas (channel): All channels cleansed, especially channels of elimination.

 Triphala pacifies Vata-Vikar and cleanses the digestive tract.
 It aids to elimination and purification.
-It tones and strengthens digestive tract and promote regular and complete evacuation of the bowels.
+It tones and strengthens the digestive tract and promote regular and complete the evacuation of the bowels.
 It helps with the digestion and assimilation of food, improves blood circulation and has anti-inflammatory properties.

-It revitalizes the whole body by removing toxins, gas and distension whilst nourishing the nervous system.
+It revitalizes the whole body by removing toxins, gas and distension whilst a nourishing the nervous system.
 It is good for anemia, fatigue, candida, cancer, allergies, constipation, diarrhea, yeast infections, indigestion and skin disorders.
-Triphala is rejuvenating tonic.
+Triphala is a rejuvenating tonic.